joshfrench/om-wiki-fork/Tutorial.md

 ## Higher Order Components

 The most powerful components are those who sub-components can be parameterized.
-In order to focus on this concept let leave aside user input and other complications for now.
+In order to focus on this concept let's leave aside user input and other complications for now.
 As a challenge you should try to re-add these facilities yourself after you've worked through this section.